Patka879/conference-room-reservation-app/readme.md

 * Start Time must be after 5:59AM and before 7:01PM
 * End Time must be after 5:59AM and before 8:01pm
 * Reservation for given room can be only made if this room is associated with given reservation.

+## Planned implementations
+* <b>Removing rooms from organizations:</b> After choosing organization, we will see only rooms that are assigned to this organization on rooms dropdown list.
+* <b>Creating reservations:</b> After choosing organization, we will see only rooms that are assigned to this organization on rooms dropdown list.

 ## API Reference examples